 Wilson Tanner Smith is a Chicago-based cellist, composer, improviser, multi-instrumentalist, and performance artist originally from the Philadelphia area.
 His music is characterized by an interest in limited materials and simple forms, and the much that can be found in patient looks into the small and subtle.
 His work probes also the nature of communication/communion: its levels, means, impossibilities—and going on trying anyway.

-As a cellist/improviser he has been praised in the Chicago Tribune, and regularly performs solo and collaboratively across mediums of music, movement, and theatre.
+As a cellist/improviser he regularly performs solo and collaboratively across mediums of music, movement, and theatre.
 Past work includes performances with dancer/choreographer Ayako Kato, the Kristina Isabelle Dance Company, the Hubbard Street Professional Program, and musicians Keefe Jackson and Ryan Packard, and at venues including Links Hall/Constellation, Elastic Arts, the Ragdale Foundation, the 2017 Pivot Arts Festival and Harvest Chicago Contemporary Dance Festival, and at numerous apartment/house galleries across Chicago.
 He has given world premieres of music composed by Manfred Werder, Ben Zucker, and Carlo Diaz.

 In February 2018 he performed as a dancer and cellist in the world premiere of Ayako Kato's “Stück 1998 / Anchor 2018” (including the world premiere of pages 879-908 of Manfred Werder's “Stück 1998”), a one-time-only movement and music work spanning 4 unique nights of performance at Links Hall, Chicago.